Congenital adrenal hyperplasia is the name given to a group of inherited disorders of the adrenal gland.

 - Children with milder forms may not have signs or symptoms of congenital adrenal hyperplasia and may not be diagnosed until as late as adolescence.

-- Girls with a more severe form often have abnormal genitals at birth and may be diagnosed before symptoms appear.
+- Girls with a more severe form often have masculinized genitals at birth and may be diagnosed before symptoms appear.

 - Boys will appear normal at birth, even if they have a more severe form.